 What do Apple, National Geographic, Pepsi, Toyota, and Twitter all have in common?
 They all use the golden ratio in their logo designs.
 Use of the golden ratio leads to a natural look even in the most ...

 Image Credit: Philip Lange/Shutterstock.
 Some cars just look “right.”
 Balanced, elegant, and timeless.
-That visual harmony often stems from the golden ratio, a mathematical proportion (approximately 1 ...
+That visual harmony is often discussed in terms of proportion systems; one popular reference ...

 When it comes to design, the golden ratio is mostly bullshit.
 Though designers sometimes use it, there’s just no proof people prefer that precise spatial ratio in their buildings, interfaces, or art.